441 Sutton Rd, Majura ACT 2609

 Note this course is only suitable for students who require a High Risk Work Licence to work in the ACT.
 We can not offer NSW High Risk Work Licences.
 See the Course Prerequisites section below for further information.

-- Full payment must be made at time of booking.
+• Full payment must be made at time of booking (we do not accept AMEX payments)

 The course comprises of the following key topics for operating a forklift truck:

-- Reside in the ACT or Queanbeyan geographical area (If you live outside of the ACT you will need to provide a letter on a business letterhead, or a signed statutory declaration, stating you require training from TISC as we are either the closest provider or you require it for your employment in the ACT region).
+• Reside in the ACT or Queanbeyan geographical area (If you live outside of the ACT you will need to provide a business letter or a statutory declaration stating you require training from us as we are either the closest provider or you require it for your employment in the ACT region)

 If you attend without having completed the compulsory eLearning activities, you will not be allowed to participate in the course.
 This may incur an additional booking fee to be rescheduled on a course at a later date.